-This year’s poignant collision between Hanukkah–the Feast of Lights–and Christmas has me meditating on John 1.
+Hanukkah–the Feast of Lights–layered on top of the traditional celebration of Advent has me meditating on John 1.
 And on BOTH advents of Yeshua, the Light of the World.

 Photos of original artwork by Randi Durham of North Bend, Oregon

 Selah is a term used in the Psalms for a pause to let a truth sink in.
-With the Christmas hubbub behind us and the Feast of Lights in its final days, it seems a fitting time to pause to contemplate….
+With everything this past year has sent our way, it seems a fitting time to lift our eyes to meditate on….

 …the true Light which, coming into the world, enlightens every man.
 He was in the world, and the world was made through Him, and the world did not know Him.
 (John 1:9-10)

 Fifth night.
 Artwork by Randi Durham, North Bend, OR.

 Light is one of the most pervasive motifs in scripture–Genesis opens with it, and Revelation closes with it.
 It’s especially noticeable in the writings of John, who must have done a life-long selah on the subject.

 This is the message which we have heard from Him and declare to you, that God is light and in Him there is no darkness at all.
 (1 John 1:5)

 Lauren Crews and I did a series of posts together, digging into the I AM statements of Yeshua, placing them in their context with the festivals on the Hebrew calendar.
 Over the past week I got to meditating (again) on that last great day of the Feast of Tabernacles, with its spectacular light display.